 Our Board has adopted an anti-hedging and anti-pledging policy, restricting our executive officers and directors from engaging in hedging or pledging transactions without prior approval.
 Our policy defines a hedging transaction as any transaction or series of related transactions that are designed to hedge or offset any decrease in the market value of our stock or otherwise eliminate risk related to the ownership of our stock.
-Pledging transactions are defined to mean any pledge or grant of a security interest in the Company's securities as collateral for a loan or other obligations to a thirdparty.
+Pledging transactions are defined to mean any pledge or grant of a security interest in the Company's securities as collateral for a loan or other obligations to a third-party.
 Our executive officers and directors are prohibited from engaging in any such transactions without prior approval from the Nominating and Corporate Governance Committee of our Board.
+As of the date of this Proxy Statement, no such approvals have been made.